 Ancient Egypt map

-local area, including the Nile River and its surrounding
+the course of the Nile River and its surrounding

-and construct their monumental architecture, such as the
+monumental architecture such as the pyramids and

-pyramids and temples(Maps and Their Place in Mesopotamia,
+temples.
+(Maps and Their Place in Mesopotamia,

-Egypt, Greece, and ..., n.d.).
+Egypt, Greece, and., n.d.).

 Ancient Egypt map